 The answer to that question rests on the reason for your investment.
 If you want a primary residence or one where you and your family will spend a lot of time, then lifestyle may control the decision.
 If you want to merge lifestyle and budget, then the Downtown Miami is lower cost option than say the South of Fifth neighborhood on Miami Beach, for example.
-The more exclusive neighborhoods include the islands such as Coconut Grove, Alisson Island, Indian Creek, Venetian Islands, and Star Island and Hibiscus Island.
+The more exclusive neighborhoods include the islands such as Fisher Island, Alisson Island, Indian Creek, Venetian Islands, and Star Island and Hibiscus Island.
 These neighborhoods tend to attract primary residents.

 If you are looking to maximize rental income, then buy where the rental market is strong.
 Renters look for high quality apartments and are prepared to pay a premium to live in a neighborhood that enhances their lifestyle.
 Downtown renters, for example, spend 47% of their income on rent (compared to 65% in New York City) and family households are forecast to increase by 42% according to DDA.